 Khwaja Ahmed, above, of Irvine in California, has launched a petition calling on the University of California, Berkeley, to bar Bill Maher from speaking at the school’s graduation ceremony on December 20.

-Maher, a celebrated US stand-up comedian, television host, political commentator and outspoken atheist, was invited to deliver the keynote address at UC Berkeley’s graduation.
+Maher, a celebrated US stand-up comedian, television host, political commentator, outspoken atheist and enthusiastic advocate for cannabis legalisation, was invited to deliver the keynote address at UC Berkeley’s graduation.

 Ironically, the University is celebrating the 50th anniversary of the Free Speech Movement this fall.

 According to this report, the petition follows a much-debated segment on HBO’s “Real Time With Bill Maher,” in which the host sparred with actor Ben Affleck over radical Islam, arguing that fundamentalist views are commonly held in Muslim communities, not the exception as Affleck asserted.
 (Watch Affleck losing his cool here).

 Maher made the 2008 movie Religulous (watch it on YouTube) and often criticises organised religion on his late-night programme.
 But this segment went particularly viral, attracting more than 1.2 million views on YouTube, and dominating cable news panels earlier this month.
 In the clip, Maher said liberals should stand up for principles like free speech, but not everyone bought his argument.

 In his petition, which has so far attracted just over 1,000 signatures, Ahmed says: